BogdanScutariu/Plan-testare-manuala-Open-Cart/README.md

    <li> Check de Menu with products
    <li> Add a product in the Cart
    <li> Make a Deposit

-    The features in scope for testing: <strong>Set Up New acount ,Log In , Add Personal Detail.</strong>
+The features in scope for testing:<strong>Set Up New acount ,Log In , Add Personal Detail</strong>

+Testing types used:<strong>Funtional testing, GUI testing</strong>